KouroshSimpkins/spegmans-every-ref/guidelines.md

 ### Infrastructure Related Versioning

-Versions seeing updates to code and should increment version numbers as per the original semver spec, and suffix `-code` to the verion:
+Versions seeing updates to code and should increment version numbers as per the original semver spec, and suffix `-code` to the version:

 `MAJOR.MINOR.PATCH-code`